Exact solutions to the Erd\H{o}s-Rothschild problem: Introduction

 The goal of this series of works has been to verify the following meta-conjecture: \begin{itemize} \item[] \emph{To solve the Erd\H{o}s-Rothschild problem, it suffices to solve Problem $Q^*$.} \end{itemize}

 The main result of the present paper is that to determine $F(n;\bm{k})$ \emph{exactly}, it suffices to solve the optimisation problem, when $\bm{k}$ satisfies a certain condition.
-This improves the main result of our previous paper~\cite{stability2} which had `approximately' in place of `exactly'.
+This improves the main result of our previous paper~\cite{stability2} which had `approximately' in place of `exactly' -- we use the results of~\cite{stability2} as a crucial tool in the present paper.
 In~\cite{psy} we proved with Yilma that for every $n \in \mathbb{N}$, at least one of the $\bm{k}$-extremal graphs of order $n$ is complete multipartite, and that

 In~\cite{stability2}, we proved a stability theorem for $\bm{k}$ satisfying a certain condition which we call the \emph{extension property}.
 This is a property of optimal solutions, that says an infinitesimal part added onto such a solution in an optimal way must look like a clone of an existing part.